7 min read · Cost

 Quick Answers

-If the reserve study is more than 12-18 months old, current contractor estimates may differ meaningfully; we provide planning estimates for boards refreshing their plans.
+If the reserve study is more than 12-18 months old, current pricing can differ meaningfully.
+We provide planning-grade estimates for boards refreshing their numbers before they fund.

 Sources